-Fourth Five Years:

-Disincentive fee in an amount equal to twenty-five (25) times the amount of the water use fee for all excess groundwater production under the compliance order.

-Fourth Violation:

-- 1. Compliance order suspension; and - 2.
-Ten (10) times the water use fee for the entire amount of production authorized by the compliance order registration; and - 3.
-Civil penalties not to exceed \$10,000/day for pumping excess groundwater without a permit; and - 4.
+Fourth Violation: Fourth Five Years: Fourth Violation: 1.
+Permit suspension; and Disincentive fee in an amount equal to twenty-five (25) Compliance order suspension; and 2.
+Ten (10) times the water use fee for the entire amount of production authorized by registration or permit; and times the amount of the water use fee for all excess groundwater production under the compliance order.
+2. Ten (10) times the water use fee for the entire amount of production authorized by the compliance order registration; and 3.
+Civil penalties not to exceed \$10,000/day for pumping without a permit; and 3.
+Civil penalties not to exceed \$10,000/day for pumping excess groundwater without a permit; and Civil suit, including injunctive relief to prevent continued violations.
 Civil suit, including injunctive relief to prevent continued violations.